CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/04-built-in-functions.md

     ![](../media/21.png)

-## Filter groups with the HAVING clause
+## Task 5: Filter groups with the HAVING clause

 After grouping data, you may want to filter the results to include only the groups that meet specified criteria.
 For example, you may want to return only salespeople with more than 100 customers.